cudmore/pie-analysis/video-player/readme.md

 ## Install on macOS

+**Coming Soon**.
+We will provide a stand-alone macOS app that does not require any special installation, just download and run.

 This install recipe assumes you have Python 3.7, pip, virtualenv, homebrew, and git installed on your computer.
 If you do not have these things or have no idea what we are talking about, then please see the [Step-By-Step-Install](#advanced_install) section below.

  1. Clone repository